strontic/strontic.github.io/xcyclopedia/library/ftp.exe-378AB44C0CFEC574F0AC5DE6DF3A587C.md

 ## Possible Misuse

 *The following table contains possible examples of `ftp.exe` being misused.
-While `ftp.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ftp.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --